Prep and Position

-- Stand with feet just outside of hips-width, but close enough so that your arms can hang comfortably along side of both knees when you bend over/forward.
+- Stand with feet just outside of hips-width but close enough so that your arms can hang comfortably alongside both knees when you bend over/forward.

-- With feet in correct position, take bar with an overhand grip (thumbs wrap under the bar), or an over-under grip in which one hand grasps the bar overhanded and the other underhanded (typically used for heavier weights and/power lifting).
+- With feet in the correct position, take the bar with an overhand grip (thumbs wrap under the bar), or an over-under grip in which one hand grasps the bar overhanded and the other underhanded (typically used for heavier weights and/powerlifting).

-- Before beginning the lift, we must be sure to “take the slack out” of the bar and of your upper body, to include the neck, shoulder blades and upper spine.
-“Slacking-out” includes pulling shoulder blades back as far as possible, positioning into a seated or squatting position, AND lifting the bar just enough to barely lift it from the floor, which will cause your upper body to extend and arms to straighten
+- Before beginning the lift, we must be sure to “take the slack out” of the bar and of your upper body, including the neck, shoulder blades, and upper spine.
+“Slacking-out” includes pulling shoulder blades back as far as possible, positioning into a seated or squatting position, AND lifting the bar just enough to barely lift it from the floor, which will cause your upper body to extend and arms to straighten.

-- A good cue is to feel like your chest is raising up high and before everything else.
+- A good cue is to feel like your chest is rising up high and before everything else.

-- Being careful to maintain as rigid neck (“packed”, or “double chin”) position and upper body posture as possible will ensure safe technique throughout the lift.
+- Being careful to maintain a rigid neck (“packed” or “double chin”) position and upper body posture as possible will ensure safe technique throughout the lift.

 - The bar should maintain as straight a path as possible, ensuring the bar doesn’t move towards or away from you during the lift.
 Any movement that isn’t in a straight line is less efficient and may point to faults in the prep or obvious strength issues that need attention.